pgmpy/pgmpy/Contributing.md

   `feature/portuguese-sentiment-analysis`, `hotfix/bug-on-downloader`).
 You can
   do it by switching to `develop` branch (`git checkout develop`) and then creating a new branch (`git checkout -b name-of-the-new-branch`);
-- Do many small commits on that branch locally (`git add files-changed`, `git commit -m "Add some change"`);
+- Make changes to the codebase and commit it. <b> [Imp] </b> Make sure that tests pass for each of your commits.
-- Push to your fork on GitHub (with the name as your local branch:
+- Rebase your branch on the current dev and push to your fork on GitHub (with the name as your local branch:
   `git push origin branch-name`);
-- Create a pull request using the GitHub Web interface (asking us to pull the changes from your new branch and add the changes to our `develop` branch);
+- Create a pull request using the GitHub Web interface (asking us to pull the changes from your new branch and add the changes to our `develop` branch).;
 - Wait for comments.

 #### Tips

-- Write [helpful commit
+- <b> [Imp] </b>  Write [helpful commit messages](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
-  messages](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message).
 - Anything in the `dev` branch should be deployable (no failing tests).
 - Never use `git add .`: it can add unwanted files;